 What’s on offer: Prints, postcards and art commissions from a variety of contributing creators are all available as rewards for backers in addition to the print and digital versions of the book.

-Why should you back it: The rise of graphic medicine over the last few years has underlined just how effective a medium comics is in sharing and communicating personal experience.
+Why you should back it: The rise of graphic medicine over the last few years has underlined just how effective a medium comics is in sharing and communicating personal experience.
 If you’re new to this genre of comics storytelling then the breadth of subjects covered here is a perfect introduction.
 And if you’re more familiar with the worlds of graphic medicine then the list of top creative talent on show will be a definite draw.